dyo/dyo/README.md

 ### setState

-1. Optionally returning an `Object` is equivalent to calling `this.setState`.
+1. Support for returning an `Object` from an events.
-2. Additional support for `this.setState(Promise)`
+2. Support for Promises `this.setState(Promise)`.

-### Context

-1. `getChildContext` supports context updates.
-3. `context` cascades irrespective of `shouldComponentUpdate` or `contextTypes` and `childContextTypes`.

 ### Lifecycle

-1. Function components lifecycles.
+1. Functional component lifecycles.
-2. Additional support for async `componentDidUnmount` and async `getInitialState`
+2. Support async `componentWillUnmount`.

-### Children

-1. `this.props.children` is an opaque data-structure.

 ### Refs

-1. Support for string/function refs on both function and class components.
+1. Support for string/function refs on both functional and class components.